 Is the dreaded haze back?
 What IS the haze and what is PM 2.5?
-Here’s our ultimate guide on keeping your kids and the whole family safe from bad air pollution in Singapore
+Here’s our ultimate guide on understanding haze readings and keeping your kids safe from bad air pollution in Singapore

-The Singapore haze is unfortunately back, mamas.
-While we don’t want to alarm you, we think it’s important to know how to keep your family safe from air pollution especially if you have anyone who is particularly sensitive, so here’s our ultimate guide on fighting the haze.
-We bring you info on where to check for hourly updates on Singapore’s air quality, what the haze readings mean (PM 2.5 vs PSI), what to do when the haze is bad, and practical advice on making your home as clean and safe as possible, including information on air purifiers, HEPA filters, indoor plants that fight air pollution, and where to find special masks.
+It’s important to know how to keep your family safe from air pollution especially if you have anyone who is particularly sensitive, so here’s our ultimate guide on dealing with the haze.
+We bring you info on where to check for hourly updates on Singapore’s air quality, what the haze readings mean (PM 2.5 vs PSI), what to do when the haze is bad, and practical advice on making your home as safe as possible, including information on air purifiers, HEPA filters, indoor plants that may help fight air pollution, and where to find special masks.

 What is haze?